ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 4: Declaring a table UDF implemented in PMML**

 The following example shows a `create function` statement that declares a table function named IrisDecisionTree using PMML language.
-The PMML implementation of the UDF is specified in the IrisTree.xml file, [whose content is shown below.
-The model stored in the IrisTree.xml is a decision tree model..
+The PMML implementation of the UDF is specified in the IrisTree.xml file, which is shown in the following example.
+The model that is stored in the IrisTree.xml is a decision tree model.

 ```
 -- Scoring function based on a decision tree model stored in IrisTree.xml